Announcing AAM.

 - AAM = Agent Audit and Management.
 The externally-anchored evidence layer above any agent control plane.

 - Live in production.
-Knox primitive, eleven public agents, a canonical event taxonomy with ninety event types, post-quantum signatures across six NIST parameter sets, public verify endpoint, hourly Merkle aggregation, OpenTimestamps Bitcoin anchor.
+Knox primitive, twelve public agents, a canonical event taxonomy with 144 event types, post-quantum signatures across six NIST parameter sets, public verify endpoint, hourly Merkle aggregation, OpenTimestamps Bitcoin anchor.

 - Composes above any control plane.
-Knox runs above Microsoft Agent 365 (publicly announced GA 2026-05-01), AWS Bedrock agent runtime, Google Vertex AI agent runtime, Rubrik Agent Govern, MCP, A2A, IETF ANS, AITH (arXiv:2604.07695), and any open-source orchestration framework.
+Knox runs above any agent control plane or hosted runtime, MCP, A2A, IETF ANS, AITH (arXiv:2604.07695), and any open-source orchestration framework.

 - Vendor-neutral by construction.
 Records are content-addressed.
 Naming public products describes the operational landscape; it does not imply that any vendor is a partner, customer, prospect, or operational counterparty of Bonis Systems.